4/29/2020

 speaker

-Yes, good.
-Thanks.
-And then just finally on the paper segment, really strong to one, you have obviously the outlook and stuff.
+Yes, good, thanks.
+And then just finally on the paper segment, really strong Q1.
+You have obviously the outlook is tough.
 Could you just shed some light on the outlook?
 What are we talking about?
 One of your competitors, we're talking about minus 30% deliveries in Europe in the summer.
-Europe year on year in Q1, you're in a little bit of different niche segments.
-So roughly what are we talking about?
+You're up year on year in Q1.
+You're in a little bit of different niche segments.
+So Roughly, what are we talking?
 What should we expect?

 speaker